wanchain/awesome-wanchain/README.md

 - [Splitting your secrets with Shamir's Secret Sharing Scheme](https://www.future-processing.pl/blog/splitting-your-secrets-with-shamirs-secret-sharing-scheme/) - Technical Blog by Michal Witas on Future Processing
 - [Example implementation of Shamir's Secret Sharing in Java](https://github.com/timtiemens/secretshare) - Github Repo by timtiemens

-### Differences between MPC and Multi signature
+### Differences between MPC and Multi-signature

-Multi-signature and MPC are both used for managing account by multi party.
-But MPC has several advantages.
+Multi-signature and MPC are both used for managing account with multiple parties.
+MPC has several benefits over mutli-signature

-1. __More generic.__ Muti-signature method is always realized through smart contract or spv script.
-This will limit its range of application.
-Wanchian’s MPC method could adjust almost to any blockchain architectures no matter whether they support smart contract or not.
+1. __More generic.__ Muti-signature is always done through smart contract or spv script.
+This limits its range of application as the underlying infrastructure has to have some kind of scripting support.
+Wanchain’s MPC method can adjust almost to any blockchain architectures no matter whether they support smart contract or not.

 2. __Less storage cost.__ Suppose there are N parties controlling an account.
-To send a transaction from this account, about N signatures need to be attached to the transaction by using Muti-signature method.
-But using Wanchian’s MPC method, only one signature in the transaction, the same with a normal transaction.
-Actually, it’s a process of signature aggregation in crypto area.
-In Wanchain’s MPC method, participants locally generate signature shares and then compute the aggregation of them.
+To send a transaction from this account, about N signatures need to be attached to the transaction when using multi-signature.
+But using Wanchian’s MPC method, only one signature is required in the transaction, the same as a normal transaction.
+MPC is a process of cryptographic signature aggregation.
+With Wanchain’s MPC method, participants locally generate signature shares and then compute their aggregation.
 Only the final signature is attached in the transaction.

-3. __Lower transaction fee.__ Muti-signature method has a larger storage cost, also the verification process needs more computation compared to Wanchian’s MPC method.
-So Wanchain’s MPC method has a lower transaction fee.
+3. __Lower transaction fee.__ Muti-signature has a larger storage cost, also the verification process needs more computation compared to Wanchian’s MPC.
+So Wanchain’s MPC naturally incurs lower transaction fee.

-In summary, MPC is more general and has less storage cost and lower transaction fee.
-So Wanchain choose it in cross-chain designing.
+__In summary, MPC is more general and has less storage cost and lower transaction fee.
+So Wanchain chose it for its cross-chain design.__

 ### AMAs And Messages To Community